Going Strong 24 Million

 • Another factor is, some of those signing up on the marketplaces are families that lost Medicaid coverage after the COVID emergency ended.

-States can now kick people off Medicaid, forcing millions of people to hunt for insurance.
+States kicked many people off Medicaid, forcing millions of people to hunt for insurance.
 Obamacare plans are filling some of that need.

 • More insurers than ever are also participating in the marketplace, providing customers with a wider variety of plans to choose from.